StrayDragon/sqlsurge/vsce/README.md

 # sqlsurge <!-- omit in toc -->

 [sqlsurge](https://marketplace.visualstudio.com/items?itemName=senken.sqlsurge) is a Visual Studio Code extension for SQL language server using [sqls](https://github.com/lighttiger2505/sqls).
-It works just **NOT ONLY with SQL files, but also with RAW SQL QUERIES on other languages such as TypeScript and Rust**.
+It works just **NOT ONLY with SQL files, but also with RAW SQL QUERIES on other languages such as TypeScript, Python, and more**.

 Prisma Example in TypeScript:
 ![Alt text](resources/screenshot-ts.png)